2Dark: Development

 2Dark was funded on the Ulule crowdfunding platform on November 21, 2014, raising €33,928 on a goal of €30,000.

 On October 26, 2015, a trailer of 2Dark was published.
 It was confirmed that the game was being developed by a new French studio called Gloomywood, which initially consisted of four people, with Frédérick Raynal directing.
 The beta was made available to buy for €20.

 The game was featured at E3 2015 and at the Game Developers Conference 2016.

 On March 11, 2016, Gloomywood confirmed that 2Dark would be released on consoles in addition to PC.

 During the game's Ulule campaign, Gloomywood promised that the game would be released without digital rights management (DRM) protection.
 When the game was released, however, it contained the Denuvo DRM software.
 Shortly after the game's release, the DRM protection was cracked by the CPY warez group, and the developers subsequently removed Denuvo.

 The crowdfunding campaign had also said versions for Linux and Mac were being developed, but versions for these platforms have not been released.

 Reception

 2Dark garnered mixed reviews, and holds an average of 56/100 on aggregate web site Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 32% of critics.
 PlayStation Universe awarded it a score of 4.0 out of 10, saying "The setup for 2Dark holds intrigue, with a grim plot, and suitably creepy settings, but so much of how it actually plays out quickly diminishes the horror aspect of it.
-Respectable enough as a game, a failure as a horror."
+Respectable enough as a game, a failure for horror."